Meditation

 The Yoga Sutras of Patanjali contain many gems, and one of them is a meditation practice called Samyama.
 Samyama meditation became the basis for many aspects of my work, including the way I organized Dance Journey.

-All this is to say that there are many types of meditation practice, including more modern day approaches such as mindfulness, each of which supports different intentions and outcomes, and each of which require specific capacities and approaches to practice.
-None of the approaches is better than the others - each can be beneficial in different situations.
+All this is to say that there are many types of meditation practice, including modern day approaches such as mindfulness, each of which supports different intentions and outcomes, and each of which require specific capacities and a specific approach to practice.
+None is better than the others - each can be beneficial in different situations.
 When we understand ourselves and what we need, and learn about the specific quality that each practice yields, we can do the right practice in the right way at the right time to support ourselves.
 Feel free to contact me if you'd like to have a conversation about this.

 To work with me, consider: